What “secret” am I talking about here? Lucretia Mott with a secret?

 It had to be a delicate, stately Quaker dance.
 Women’s ways.
 Don’t tell me there weren’t such things that girls like the young Lucretia took in with their mothers’ milk.

-Another way to frame it is more secular: along with the basics of worldly commerce, Nantucket Quaker women learned Quaker politics; ins and outs beyond the basics of formal rules and protocols.
+Another way to say it is more secular: along with the basics of worldly commerce, Nantucket Quaker women learned Quaker politics; ins and outs beyond the basics of formal rules and protocols.
 It wasn’t taught in their schools.
-Yet thee may be sure that there was instruction in the subject then — as there needs to be now.
+Yet thee may be sure there was instruction in the subject then — as there needs to be now.
 (If this is news to thee, Friend, there’s some important things yet for thee to learn.)

 Lucretia hinted at this in a letter to a friend much later: